yellcorp/dupescan/readme.rst

   -z, --zero            Include zero-length files.
 All zero-length files are
                         considered to have identical content.
 This option is equivalent to --min-size 0
-  -a, --aliases         Check whether a single file has more than one name,
-                        which is possible through hardlinks, as well as symlinks if the -s/--symlinks option is specified.
-                        This check is used to skip redundant content comparisons, add extra information to reports, and preserve all paths pointing to a selected file when the -p/--prefer option is used.
   -r, --recurse         Recurse into subdirectories.
   -o, --only-mixed-roots
                         Only show duplicate files if they arise from recursing